leopengningchuan/household-cashflow-analyzer/README.md

 To maintain data quality, rows with missing or zero transaction amounts are excluded, and categories whose aggregated amounts sum to zero are removed.

 ### 6. Mapping Old File Information
-The current dataset is merged with a previously saved XLSX file based on transaction IDs, carrying forward existing `Amount`, `Type` and `General_Type` labels where available.
+The current dataset is merged with a previously saved CSV file based on transaction IDs, carrying forward existing `Amount`, `Type` and `General_Type` labels where available.
 By reusing past classifications, it ensures consistency across dataset versions and avoids repeating manual labeling work.
 Transaction types are simplified into broader general categories as column `General_Type`.

 In addition, the script checks that rows with `Type = 'Omit: others'` sum to 0, and that `Original_Amount` and `Amount` totals match.
 If either check fails, a `ValueError` is raised.

 ### 7. Export Results
-The final cleaned and validated dataset is exported into an XLSX file with a timestamped filename, ensuring that each run generates a uniquely identifiable output for record keeping and future analysis.
+The final cleaned and validated dataset is exported into an CSV file with a timestamped filename, ensuring that each run generates a uniquely identifiable output for record keeping and future analysis.

 The dataset is also published to a Google Sheet, using `gsheet_upload()` from the `utils.google_api_utils` module to ensure that Tableau Public reflects the latest data upon refresh for further analysis.